 Depending on how many bones you start with, and how rich they are in bone marrow, cartilage and joints, you can often get up to two batches of bone broth out of one set of bones.
 Your first batch may be a lot more rich and full of gelatin, but your second batch will still make a nice broth.
 You could choose to combine both batches of bone broth, or keep them separate and use them for different purposes depending on whether you need a really rich broth or not.

-Should I skim fat off bone broth?
+Should I skim the layer of fat off bone broth?